awcjack/joplin-expenses/README.md

 - **Auto-Processing**: Automatically process summaries when notes are saved
 - **Expenses Folder Path**: Main folder name (default: "expenses")
 - **Default Currency Symbol**: Currency symbol for summaries (default: "$")

-## Migration from Old System

-If you were using the plugin before this refactor:

-1. **Backup**: Export your existing expense notes
-2. **Initialize**: Run "Initialize Expense Folder Structure"
-3. **Copy Data**: Use "Edit Expense Table" on old notes, then copy entries to appropriate monthly documents
-4. **Process**: Use "Generate Expense Summaries" to create auto-summaries

 ## Default Categories